 Receiving Your Scores

 If you pass both the Written or Oral test and the Skills evaluation, your name will be added to the Ohio nurse aide registry.
 D&S will send a notification of certification and a laminated wallet ID card.
+You must obtain 70 percent on the Written or Oral test to pass the exam.

 Contact the Registry